 Of course, a city like that is going to have some traffic, and our roadways can get congested at morning and evening rush hours.
 But that's the story of most major cities, the price you pay to live in a city as dynamic as Tampa.
 But it's a small price to pay to get access to all the Tampa Bay area has to offer.

 Tampa takes great pride in our airport.
 In 2017, Airports Council International named it the best airport for airports serving 15 to 25 million passengers, as well as a second-best ranking for airports serving more than two million passengers in all of North America.
-In 2020, TIA was named the best airport of its size in North America, beating out almost 500 other airports!
+In 2020, Tampa International Airport was named the best airport of its size in North America, beating out almost 500 other airports!

 It may seem odd to mention the airport in this guide, but I have been through no less than 15 or 20 airports in my travels, and NONE of those compare to Tampa International Airport.
 Easy access, convenient parking, logical layout that is easy to navigate, no long walks, efficient personnel, great shops and restaurants, it's what every airport should be.
 This is a key consideration if you are a business traveller or frequent flyer.
 Have you ever been to Newark's airport?
 If your work calls for frequent air travel, you'll be glad you are flying into or out of TIA.